davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 This is called _rebasing_.
 Said another way, aTokens are _rebase tokens_.

+Rebasing is the thing that makes it technically challenging to add flex voting to Aave.
+If user balances are constantly changing, at an ever-changing rate, how do you know what their voting weight should be at any given time?

 Aave has a really interesting implementation of rebasing -- one which we believe is not well understood.
-One of the things we want to do in this post is explain how it works.
+One of the things we want to do in this post is explain how it works, then show how it's actually nicely compatible with flex voting.

 #### Liquidity Indexes